airware-legacy/webdriver-mocha-async-await-example/README.md

 Prequisites include Java, NodeJs, Chrome browser.

-To start the Selenium server, run `npm run install` and `npm run start`
+To start the Selenium server: `npm run start`

 To run the acceptance test suite, run `npm test`

+Lint: `npm run lint`
+Flow type checking: `npm run flow`

 **Questions?** You can email the test automation team at cclayman@airware.com or mstittri@airware.com, or file an issue.
 Contributions welcome.